My kids woke up with sniffles and a cough. What do I do now?

 GEHA | October 1, 2021

-Dr. Jared Dirks is Director of Population Health at GEHA.
-He is a physician leader and healthcare executive with more than 10 years of experience delivering patient-focused care as well as driving operational and organizational leadership on the provider and managed care platforms.
+Dr. Jared Dirks the Vice President of Clinical Health and Wellness and Medical Management at GEHA.
+He is a physician leader and health care executive with more than 11 years of experience delivering patient-focused care as well as driving operational and organizational leadership on the provider and managed care platforms.

 A) The common cold, the flu and COVID-19 are all caused by viruses that infect the respiratory tract.
 All are contagious, can spread easily from person to person and cause similar symptoms.
 It can be hard to tell them apart.
 Here are some things to look for if your child gets sick: